Probation Warrant in Georgia

-A probation violation can occur in Atlanta can happen one of three ways:
+A probation violation can occur in one of three ways:

-- Technical violation occurs when a person fails to meet conditions of probation like failing to pay a find or restitution
+- A technical violation occurs when a person fails to meet conditions of probation like failing to pay a fine or restitution

-- Substantive violation occurs when an individual is arrested for committing another crime
+- A substantive violation occurs when an individual is arrested for committing another crime

 If a probation officer believes the individual has violated probation, they can have them arrested without a warrant.
 However, a probation warrant may be issued for their arrest.